 Cyberattacks have become a part of our reality, but have you ever wondered what might happen if your company gets targeted?
-You probably imagine that you would lose some money and a great deal of time, maybe fire an employee or too, lose a few clients and have your reputation tainted or eventually even deal with a lawsuit.
-If these aren’t serious and bad enough for you to take cybersecurity seriously, let me tell you this: cyberattacks have just turned deadly.
-It happened this month in Germany, where “A person in a life-threatening condition passed away after being forced to go to a more distant hospital due to a ransomware attack.”
-Speaking of ransomware…you should pay particular attention to Sodinokibi ransomware.
+You probably imagine that you would lose some money and a great deal of time, maybe fire an employee or too, lose a few clients and have your reputation tainted, or eventually even deal with a lawsuit.
+If these aren’t serious and bad enough for you to take cybersecurity seriously, let me tell you this: cyberattacks have also turned deadly.

-Among the first victims of Sodinokibi ransomware were two Florida states.
+Among the first victims of REvil/Sodinokibi ransomware were two Florida states.
 SecurityBoulevard describes the attacks from May 2019:

 The City of Riviera Beach, Florida, agreed to pay $600,000 for the decryption key to unlock their files.
 Weeks later, the city of Lake City, Florida, relented to a $450,000 ransom payment as well.
 Each of these cities faced service disruption after being infected.
 Some of these services included email, phones, police records, the public works department, the library, 911 emergency, and general offices.
 Because these towns do not have the personnel or knowledge base to remediate these attacks, paying the ransom seemed to be the best bet.